 The following Illustrative Masterplan is based on an indicative development specification that brings to life how the Garden Community can deliver the Vision and ethos described in the previous section of this document.
 Space has been created for building inclusive neighbourhoods; a network of parks and Greenways forming the framework of green and blue Infrastructure; direct active travel and convenient public transport choices; a circular economy based on the 15-minute neighbourhoods and a place which encourages proactive community interaction throughout.
 The wider context masterplan demonstrates how the new Garden Community will be connected cohesively to the existing communities in Beaulieu and Channels and the wider City.

 KEY DELIVERABLES

 The development will deliver the following:

 - 35% will be affordable.

-- 238.5 hectares of green and blue infrastructure (including the 108.8 hectare Duke's Wood Nature Park). - 17.3 ha of new outdoor formal sports facilities.
+- 108.8 hectare Duke's Wood Nature Park). - 17.3 ha of new outdoor formal sports facilities.

-- Park and Ride. - provision of future bridge crossings.
+- Park and Ride.

 INCLUSIVE NEIGHBOURHOODS